 Regular veterinary check-ups and close monitoring of your dog’s behavior and well-being are essential for understanding its specific aging process and providing appropriate care.

 How to Care for a Senior Dog

 Senior dogs need a little bit different care than younger dogs.
 With their activity level decreasing they are more likely to become overweight, they often start to have some joint discomfort, and have an increased risk of many health issues.

 There are a lot of things you can do to help keep your senior dog healthy and happy.
 Of course always check with your vet before changing their diet, adding in supplements, etc… because each dog is different.

 It’s always important to keep your dog at a healthy weight but senior dogs are more likely to become overweight and it’s even harder on their joints.
 Making sure to measure out the correct amount of food and watching the treats can help.
 Also, make sure they get daily exercise.
 They may not be able to go on long runs anymore but a nice walk will help them burn some calories and move those joints.
 When you do give treats be sure they are high-quality treats, just like people’s treats there are ones that are just full of bad ingredients and are junk food for dogs.

 It’s always important to give your dog good quality food but as they age this becomes even more important.
 I prefer grain-free food that is made in the USA.
 Wellness Complete Health Grain Free is a new food that is a really good option.
 I really like that with Wellness pet food when I read the ingredients I understand them.
 It’s a brand I trust for my dog and she loves it as well.

 3. Keep Your Dog Learning

-Just like people learning new things can help keep your dogs mind active and healthy.
-Keep teaching them new tricks and look for toys that engage your dogs mind.
-Not only can you teach old dogs new tricks, it’s good for them.
+Just like people learning new things can help keep your dog’s mind active and healthy.
+Keep teaching them new tricks and look for toys that engage your dog’s mind.
+Not only can you teach old dogs new tricks, but it’s also good for them.

 4. Make things easy.